Caveat: All the Christmases roll down toward the two-tongued sea…

 RE xmas, I’ll reiterate an old standard: “bah humbug.”

-Apparently my uncle really pulled a number of xmas-avoidance this year – he booked a flight from the US to Australia that departs on the 24th and arrives on the 26th (because of the international date line).
+Apparently my uncle really achieved a new level of xmas-avoidance this year – he booked a flight from the US to Australia that departs on the 24th and arrives on the 26th (because of the international date line).
 Now that takes xmas-avoidance to a completely new level.
-I'm impressed!
+I’m impressed!

 What I’m listening to right now.